msillano/ms_symtools/PrettyPrintItems/README.md

  - removed dependencies by including all required files
  - compatibility with all customized Sy_Menu installations (using -fc or -fp)
  - branch extraction guides added to HTML
- - free HTML include file policy: standalone, local, remote.
+ - open CSS and js files policy: standalone, local, remote.

 1.0  alfa
  - initial version